TJ Friedl Player Props: Reds vs. Braves

 TJ Friedl At The Plate

-- Friedl is batting .345 with a double, a triple, two home runs and two walks.
+- Friedl has a double, a triple, two home runs and three walks while hitting .313.

-- He ranks 31st in batting average, 53rd in on base percentage, and 19th in slugging among qualified batters in baseball.
+- Among the qualifying batters in MLB, he ranks 49th in batting average, 71st in on-base percentage, and 29th in slugging.

-- Friedl enters this game on a six-game hitting streak.
-During his last games, he's hitting .444 with one homer.

-- In 75.0% of his games this season (six of eight), Friedl has picked up at least one hit, and in four of those games (50.0%) he recorded at least two.

-- He has hit a home run in two of eight games played this year, and in 6.3% of his plate appearances.
+- In nine games played this year, he has homered in two of them.

-- Friedl has picked up an RBI twice this year, but just one in each of those games.
+- Friedl has driven in a run twice this season, but just one in each of those games.

-- In four of eight games this year, he has scored, including multiple runs once.
+- In four of nine games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.